 Reuse before recycle

-If your sewing machine has seen better days, rather than scrap it we can help you recycle it through a local charity.
-This charity works in partnership with local organisations who deliver technical and business skills training in some of the poorest parts of the world.
-They particularly welcome donations of hand and treadle machines in working order.
+If your sewing machine has seen better days, reuse before recycle!
+Rather than scrap it we can help redirect it to a local charity.
+This charity operates in some of the poorest parts of the world, working in partnership with local organisations who deliver technical and business skills.
+They particularly welcome donations of hand and treadle machines in working order, and you have the comfort of knowing your machine has gone on to another useful life.